Waterbirds in the UK

 The Wetland Bird Survey (WeBS) is the principal scheme for monitoring the UK’s wintering waterbird populations, providing an important indicator of their status and the health of wetlands.

 Survey results are reported in the annual publication Waterbirds in the UK, which comprises a summary report and updated species and sites numbers and trends and Low Tide maps via the WeBS Report Online interface.
 The report is published in the spring following the end of each WeBS year (which runs from July to June).

 All WeBS annual summary reports are available for download.
 The current format, of dual publication of a summary report together with sites and species data online, began with Waterbirds in the UK 2011/12.

 WeBS Report Online

 Maximum counts for all sites, species indices and trends by country, low tide distribution maps, site totals for principal sites and minor sites and more are available on the WeBS Report Online interface.

 The latest WeBS data/annual report should be cited as:

-Teresa M. Frost, Graham E. Austin, Neil A. Calbrade, Colette Hall, Heidi J. Mellan, Richard D. Hearn, David A. Stroud, Simon R. Wotton and Dawn E. Balmer.
+Teresa M. Frost, Graham E. Austin, Neil A. Calbrade, Heidi J. Mellan, Richard D. Hearn, David A. Stroud, Simon R. Wotton and Dawn E. Balmer.
 2018.Waterbirds in the UK 2016/17: The Wetland Bird Survey.
 BTO, RSPB and JNCC, in association with WWT.
 British Trust for Ornithology, Thetford.